Drinking too much alcohol or drinking alcohol at the wrong time can be harmful to your body.

-- it is safest not to drink more than 14 units per week regularly.
-This is to keep health risks from drinking alcohol to a low level
+- it's safest not to drink more than 14 units per week regularly - this is to keep health risks from drinking alcohol to a low level

-- if you do drink as much as 14 units per week, it is best to spread this evenly across the week
+- if you do drink 14 units per week, it's best to spread this evenly across the week

-- if you are pregnant or planning pregnancy, the safest option is not to drink alcohol at all
+- if you're pregnant or planning pregnancy, the safest option is not to drink any alcohol at all

 - stick to the guidelines

-- alternate your alcoholic drinks with ones containing no alcohol
+- alternate your alcoholic drinks with non-alcoholic ones

 - avoid buying in rounds, and drink slowly